I lie down and sleep; I wake again, because the LORD sustains me. (Psalm 3.5 TNIV)

 He trusted God.
 He rated God’s ability to sustain him higher than man’s ability to destroy him.
 And this gave him peace.

-These days I would choose Psalm 3 over Nightmare on Elm St any day.
+These days, if you are having trouble sleeping, I would choose Psalm 3 over Nightmare on Elm St any day.
 I just wish that I’d had this same conviction when I was a teenager.